DragonOS-Community/DragonOS/README_EN.md

 - **To stay updated on development news and tasks, visit the DragonOS Community Forum**: [https://bbs.dragonos.org.cn](https://bbs.dragonos.org.cn)
 - You can also learn about the development progress by checking the project's issues.

+&emsp;&emsp;If you're interested in joining us, you can check out the issues and post your discussions or ideas under them, or visit the DragonOS forum to learn about development updates and tasks: [https://bbs.dragonos.org.cn](https://bbs.dragonos.org.cn)

+&emsp;&emsp;You're also welcome to bring your creative ideas and discuss them with the community members, working together to create new features for DragonOS.

 ## Website

 - **Project's Website**: [DragonOS.org](https://dragonos.org)